llpeterson/applications/infrastructure.md

 want to keep track of are distributed, our only real option is to use the network to manage the network.
 This means we need a protocol that allows us to read, and possibly write, various pieces of state information on different network nodes.

+### SNMP

-A widely used protocol for this purpose is the Simple Network Management Protocol (SNMP).
+A widely used protocol for network management is SNMP (*Simple Network Management Protocol*).

-> While it is true that SNMP is widely used, and was historically
-> "the" management protocol for switches and routers, system admins
-> also have to administer servers, client desktop machines, and
-> laptops.
-And to complicate matters even more, virtualization
-> technology has led to the proliferation of virtual machines (VM),
-> which now outnumber physical machines; admins have to administer
-> these VMs too.
-New management tools are being invented to
-> help address this challenge, but they typically leverage standard
-> protocols like HTTP.
-This is a positive
-> development for two reasons.
-One is that it takes us out of the
-> business of creating new protocols and puts us in the business of
-> creating smarter management tools, many of which now starting to
-> take advantage of Artificial Intelligence to determine if something is
-> amiss.
-A second is that it has shifted the focus from mostly
-> retreiving device status (assuming a human uses what he or she
-> learns to manully log into the device to issue this or that command),
-> to also programmatically *configuring* the device.
-The bottom line is
-> that SNMP now is one of many sources of data being used by network
-> automation and orchestration tools, with many different
-> organizations now working to reestablish industry-wide norms for how
-> this is done.

 SNMP is essentially a specialized request/reply protocol that supports two kinds of request messages: `GET` and `SET`.
 The former is used to retrieve a piece of state from some node, and the latter is used to store a new piece of state in some node.
 (SNMP also supports a third operation, , which we explain below.)
 The following discussion focuses on the `GET` operation, since it is the one most frequently used.

 SNMP is used in the obvious way.
-A system administrator interacts with a client program that displays information about the network.
+An operator interacts with a client program that displays information about the network.
 This client program usually has a graphical interface.
 You can think of this interface as playing the same role as a web browser.
-Whenever the administrator selects a certain piece of information that he or she wants to see, the client program uses SNMP to request that information from the node in question.
+Whenever the operator selects a certain piece of information that he or she wants to see, the client program uses SNMP to request that information from the node in question.
 (SNMP runs on top of UDP.)
 An SNMP server running on that node receives the request, locates the appropriate piece